-Michael Kaschke is President and CEO of the ZEISS Group and oversees Strategic Development, Brand Communications, Legal & Compliance, Human Resources and Digital Innovation.
-He is also responsible for the Asia Pacific region.
+Michael Kaschke is the former President and CEO of the ZEISS Group and oversaw Strategic Development, Brand Communications, Legal & Compliance, Human Resources and Digital Innovation.
+He was also responsible for the Asia Pacific region.
 Michael Kaschke became Member of the Executive Board of the ZEISS Group in 2000, and was appointed as President and CEO in 2011.

 In addition to his offices as Chairman of the Supervisory Board of Carl Zeiss Meditec AG, a company listed on the Frankfurt Stock Exchange (MDax), and of other ZEISS companies, he is a Member of the Supervisory Boards of Henkel AG & Co.
 KGaA, Deutsche Telekom AG and Robert Bosch GmbH.
 In 2014 Michael Kaschke was appointed to the German Council of Science and Humanities, one of the country’s most important scientific-political advisory boards.